Ap6pack/PythonProjects/NSC_Decrypt_Suite/README.md

 1. Create a file named `input.txt` in the same directory as the script.
 2. Add one or more Citrix NetScaler cookies per line to the `input.txt` file.
-3. Run the script using the following command: `code` python nsccookiedercyptBulk.py
+3. Run the script using the following command: `python nsccookiedercyptBulk.py`
 4. The decrypted output will be written to a file named `output.txt` in the same directory as the script.

 The output for each input cookie will be written to `output.txt` in the following format: